By Lisa Johnston

 Seoul, South Korea - Samsung Electronics today unveiled a 250GB 1.8-inch external hard drive, the Spinpoint N3U.

 The device incorporates a native USB controller on its printed circuit board, resulting in a smaller footprint, less power consumption and optimized performance, the company said.

 The drive's native USB interface reportedly eliminates possible points of failure due to loose cable connections and optimizes performance by eliminating the interrupt-service time for the bridge board to convert PATA to USB signals.

-Dell launched its FastTrack program this month, said to ship preconfigured systems for consumers and small- and medium-businesses from factories the next business day.
+Round Rock, Texas - Dell launched its FastTrack program today, said to ship preconfigured systems for consumers and small- and medium-businesses from factories the next business day.

 Dell said it would track consumers' orders directly and identify the most-requested laptops.
 These would then be available for quick delivery.